Felix-Franz/Mapinguari/README.md

 If you encounter problems, just open an [issue](https://gitlab.com/FelixFranz/mapinguari/-/issues/new)!

-For more information visit the [Gitlab development page](https://gitlab.com/FelixFranz/mapinguari).
+For more information visit the [Gitlab development page](https://gitlab.com/FelixFranz/mapinguari) or the [wiki](https://gitlab.com/FelixFranz/mapinguari/-/wikis).

 ## Badges